Frequently Asked Questions

 How are work assignments allocated?

-A supervising lawyer who wishes to involve a Summer Associate in his or her case or transaction will submit a written description of the proposed assignment to Erin Wallace, our Legal Recruiting Manager.
-Summer Associates meet with Erin whenever they are ready to take on new work and are given the freedom to choose their assignments from the online folder of all available assignments.
+A supervising lawyer who wishes to involve a Summer Associate in his or her case or transaction will submit a written description of the proposed assignment to Philip Pitt, our Manager, Entry-Level Recruiting.
+Summer Associates meet with Phil whenever they are ready to take on new work and are given the freedom to choose their assignments from the online folder of all available assignments.
 Summer Associates often say that this freedom in the selection of their work and the opportunity to thus shape their summer experience is one of their favorite aspects of our Summer Program.
 Summer Associates who wish to try all areas of practice may do so; or they can limit their summer experience to just a few areas.
 If a Summer Associate is interested in a practice area for which there is no available assignment, we will actively seek assignments from lawyers in that practice group. ▲

 How do Summer Associates receive evaluation of their work?